 5. Foz do Lizandro

 An hour’s drive west of Lisbon, Foz do Lizandro is one of the most popular beaches in Ericeira and worth the road trip.
-Heralded as one of the most accessible beaches in Portugal, Foz do Lizandro is equipped with wooden ramps, amphibian chairs and facilities for people with reduced mobility.
+Heralded as one of the most accessible beaches in Portugal, Foz do Lizandro is a 20-minute bus ride from the center of Ericeira and is equipped with wooden ramps, amphibian chairs and facilities for people with reduced mobility.
 Beaches on Portugal’s west coast are often labeled windy and cold but great for surfers: at Foz do Lizandro, however, you’ll find a more sheltered spot where river meets ocean.

 Detour: After spending a day at the beach, take in the small-town vibe of charming Ericeira, with its historic center and traditional restaurants serving fresh local seafood dishes.